The Setup: What I'm Actually Running

 Why IB for a Systematic Strategy

 1. API quality: IB's TWS API, accessed via the Pythonib_insync library, is the gold standard for retail algo trading.
-It's not pretty — the official docs are from 2015 — but it works reliably.
+It's not pretty โ the official docs feel like they were written in 2015 โ but it works reliably.
+I wrote a complete guide to the IB Python API if you want to see what building a live system actually looks like.

-3. Custody: IB is an SIPC-member US broker, publicly traded (IBKR).
+3. Custody: IB is an SIPC-member US broker, publicly traded on NASDAQ (IBKR).
 For a strategy running 24/7 with automation, I want the broker to still be there when I wake up.
+IB has been around since 1978 and manages over $400 billion in client assets.
+That's a different risk profile than a 3-year-old fintech broker.

 The Real Python Setup